eonil/swift-hamt/README.md

 high rate of wasted memory. `PD5` implements HAMT and shows nearly same performance with `PD4` with far less memory consumption.

+I used `PD5` prefix for convenience only for internals.
+Public major type name is `HAMT`, and internal types all use `PD5` prefixed.
+If I implement a next version of algorithm, it'll be named as `PD6`.

+If once implementation gets stabilized, maybe I'll rename all `PDx` prefixes to `HAMT` someday.